-At Solace Psychology, I offer short, guided meditation practices in which you follow my voice as you are guided to tune in to your emotions and internal wellbeing.
+At Solace Psychology, we offer short, guided meditation practices in which you follow your Psychologist's voice as you are guided to tune in to your emotions and internal well-being.
 There are specific meditation practices to ease anxiety and stress, depression, low self-esteem and self-doubt, parenting struggles, and self-judgment and criticism.

 As you allow yourself space to let go of daily stressors, you can become anchored in the present moment.
 This brings you to a place of being grounded, calm, and at peace.
 The more you practice guided meditation, the more you'll reap the benefits of experiencing self-compassion, kindness, and self-love.

 Book YOUR session

 Davis, D. & Hayes, J. (2012).
 What are the benefits of mindfulness.
 American Psychological Association, monitor on Psychology.